paulwoods/groovychallenges/README.md

 * try reading the entire file at once and displaying it.
 * try reading the file line-by-line and displaying the content.
+* handle the file not found

-### open a file, process it, and output the results too screen
+### multiply - open a file, process it, and output the results too screen

-given a file of csv numbers, for each row, multiple the numbers and print the results
+given a file of csv integers, for each row, multiply the integers and print the results.

+* handle blank lines
+* handle a varying number of integers per line
+* handle invalid data (a field that is not a number)

 ### read data from a website

-display the html from the google website
+display the html from the google website.

 ### get the current stock values